 Mini Kit-Kat cakes!

-Naturally, I used cupcakes to achieve this–vanilla cupcakes with some leftover vanilla frosting.
+Naturally, I used cupcakes to achieve this: vanilla cupcakes with some leftover vanilla frosting (both adapted from my favorite cookbook, The Cupcake Diaries).
 You can use basically anything with this recipe–that’s the beauty of it!
 There’s not much that doesn’t pair well with Kit-Kats and M&Ms.

 If you only have one cupcake to work with, it’s a little trickier and you’ll probably need to add extra frosting on the sides to keep the sides flat and allow for the Kit-Kats to stand straight up against them.
 I found it easier to simply slice two cupcakes in half, pairing the two top halves together and the two bottom halves together, creating mini layer cakes with equally-sized layers.